Mayor and City Council vote to approve paving project - Americus Times-Recorder

 For final voting issues, council then appointed several citizens to serve on various authorities and the Walk of Fame.

 When Mayor Blount offered council an opportunity to take the floor, Nelson Brown spoke up.
 Brown gave “much needed appreciation” and gave an update on Brookdale Park.
-Darryl Dowdell then took the floor.
+Daryl Dowdell then took the floor.
 He stated he wanted to “go back to what I was saying.”
 He reiterated his desire for information as a council person.
 He then gave his opinion on further issues from the night.
 “Second, I want it to be known—I don’t know how Ms. Chase gets to pinpoint and tell us when to go on and tell you when to go to vote.
 I would like that same, I want to do the same also.”
 Mayor responded, “Ok, thank you.”
 After asking for any further discussion or comments, none were heard, and the Mayor made an announcement.
 The Government Finance Officers Association of the United States and Canada (GFOA) has awarded the Certificate of Achievement for Excellence in Financial Reporting to City of Americus for its comprehensive annual financial report for the fiscal year ended December 31, 2019.
 He congratulated Powell and her staff for their good work and believes the city has received this award for 30 years.
 When asked, Powell states winning such an award is the fruit of “teamwork,” then expressed gratitude for “working with a great group of people.”
 Mayor Blount then closed out the meeting by wishing everyone a pleasant weekend.

 Kelvin Pless graduates from Troy University